haiwen/seafile-admin-docs/manual/extension/webdav.md

 ```

-## Proxy
-!!! note "This feature is only for deploying from binary packages"
+## Proxy (only for deploying from binary packages)
+!!! tip
+    For deploying in Docker, the WebDAV server has been proxied in `/seafdav/*`, as you can skip this step

 === "Nginx"